yonghwanjang0/Image_Detection_at_Video/README.md

 This source code makes for windows 10.

 ## use
-* Select video files folder.
+* Select the video files folder.
 * Copy the image file with the pattern you want to find to the '/template' folder. (please input only one image.)
 * Press Button Start or Keyboard F2 Button.
 * Whenever matching pattern is found at file, timestamp result is printed in the result window.